criticalpathinstitute/data_curation_template/README.md

 **Send receipt:**
 - Receipt automatically sent to Scientific Director and data contributor.
 - Receipt includes:
     - Manifest
     - Summary of received files (names, size, number of columns and rows)
     - Dataset Completeness (number of columns with binned percentages of complete observations)

-### Minimal 1 Curation
+### FAIR Metadata 1 Curation
+**Internal: FM1, External: raw**
 All DAP data receive minimal 1 curation before being moved to FAIR.
 The goal of minimal 1 is to provide rapid discovery of datasets, even in their raw form.

  - Create new repository from the data_curation_template (this repo).